NotPyro404/TOHE-Docs/options/Neutrals/Secondary/Death.md

 <summary><b><font color=gray>Unofficial Lore</font></b></summary>

 Prologue Legacy.
 A word many of us have heard.
-Oxford dictionary defines a legacy as the long-lasting impact of particular events, actions, etc. that took place in the past, or of a person’s life.
+Oxford dictionary defines a legacy as the long-lasting impact of particular events, actions, etc. that took place in the past, or of a personâ€™s life.
 So..
 How did I leave behind my legacy?
 Chapter 1 No you don't
 I was running from a dog that was barking so loud behind me while chasing...
 Run Run I cant stop I cant...
 Oof!
 And I ran into a pole...
 Embarrassing